Laetitia-Rodriguez/easyCookAPI/README.md

 It's an app that I intend for private use, also the list of ingredients and recipes are very personal and not very detailed.
 But in a second step, it will be possible to enrich the data.

-Stack : PHP, Symfony, JS, React, Redux
+Stack : PHP, Symfony, APIPlatform, JS, React, Redux

 - easyCookAPI
 - easyCookFront